University bucket list: 36 things every student must do

 From pranks to pre-drinks, no university experience is complete without these.
 Make sure you tick them all off before you graduate.

-University is guaranteed to be one of the best times of your life - from the parties and pre-drinks, to the deadlines and dissertation, it's a whirlwind from start to finish.
+Uni can be some of the best years of your life – from the parties and pre-drinks, to the deadlines and dissertation, it's a whirlwind from start to finish.

 But how do you know if you're really making the most of it?
 Our ultimate university bucket list contains everything you need to do at university to truly immerse yourself in the student experience.

-See how many you can tick off before you graduate - we guarantee you won't regret it!
+See how many you can tick off before you graduate – you won't regret it.

 The ultimate university bucket list